Korean Dumpling Soup with Egg: Easy 5-Minute Mandu Guk Recipe

 - Dumplings: Use vegan dumplings instead.
 I tried Bibigo’s vegan bulgogi dumplings, and they were really delicious.

-Other Korean Dishes with Mandu
+More Korean Recipes with Mandu

 Not sure what to do with leftover dumplings?
 Here are some delicious Korean recipes you can make with mandu.